KostasZigo/Employees_table/README.md

 ## Usage

- 1. Enter localhost:3000 from your browser to connect to the application.
+ 1. Enter localhost:3000 from your browser to connect to the application while it is running.
  2. Your browser page should look like the image bellow:
 	![plot](./public/table_image.PNG)
  3. By clicking the **Edit** button on a certain employee you can change some of his/her information: